javinoguera/exploratory/README.md

 # exploratory
-Exploratory analysis for different datasets
+Exploratory analysis for different datasets:

   - brfssDA

   Exploratory analysis of human behavior

   - moviesLinearRegression

   Exploratory analysis and linear regression model from a movie dataset

   - gssSI

   Exploratory analysis and statistical inference from American society